iProgramMC/Boron/readme.md

 * `drivers/` - The actual drivers themselves.

-Kernel DLL exports will use the prefix `Brn`.
+Kernel DLL exports will use the prefix `OS`.
 I know this isn't the chemical symbol for boron (that being B), but it is what it is.

 #### Basic features